The Midnight Sun

-Midnight Sun
+Alaska's Midnight Sun

-The Midnight Sun -- a feature of Alaska that its residents drink up each and every summer.
-It's a pretty cool thing to be able to drive around at one o'clock in the morning without the aid of headlights!
-Tourists also come from around the world to appreciate the Summer Solstice which falls on June 21st.
-The summer solstice marks the day of the year with the most sunlight, when the sun doesn't "set" until the wee hours of the morning and comes back "up" only a couple hours later (see our 'Shortest Days' page for exact times).
-Even during the "set" hours, the sun barely kisses the horizon.
+Even during the setting hours, the sun barely kisses the horizon.
 Its light reflects over the curvature of the earth to where you can still get around and see where you're going without the use of artificial lights.
 The further north you travel in Alaska, the fewer hours between sunset and sunrise.
-During the summer, only a short ways above Fairbanks, the sun never sets at all !
+During the summer, only a short ways north of Fairbanks, the sun never sets at all!

 There are several ways that Alaskans celebrate the Summer Solstice:

-The Midnight Sun Festival - Fairbanks
+The Midnight Sun Festival -- Fairbanks, AK

 Colorful baskets